daviethedeveloper/SQL_Project_DataScience/README.md

 - **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
-Each query for this project aimed at investigating specific aspects of the data analyst job market.
+Each query for this project aimed at investigating specific aspects of the data scientist job market.
 Here’s how I approached each question:

 ### 1. Top Paying Data Analyst Jobs
-To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
+To identify the highest-paying roles, I filtered data scientist positions by average yearly salary and location, focusing on remote jobs.
 This query highlights the high paying opportunities in the field.

 ```sql
 SELECT